genropy/genropy_saved/docs/genro/database/intro_resources.rst

             * adding some print features
             * usage of the :ref:`th` component

-          For more information on this folder, check the :ref:`resources_tables` documentation section.
+          For more information on this folder, check the :ref:`resources_tables` section.

     **Usage**: in order to use the *public* resources, you have to: